Consuming Fennel Seeds (Saunf) During Pregnancy

 How to Consume Fennel Seeds in Pregnancy

 If you are allowed to have fennel seeds during pregnancy, there are a few ways you can consume them.
 Fennel seeds are packed with a nice aroma and are slightly sweet.
-If they are added to food while cooking they work as a flavouring agent and impart a subtle flavour to the dish.
+If they are added to foods while cooking, they work as a flavouring agent and impart a subtle flavour to the dish.
 You can consume them in the form of tea as well, or chew some raw after a meal.
-While fennel agrees with most people, make sure you avoid it if you are allergic to celery, carrot or mugwort because it might cause a reaction.
-It is advisable to check with your doctor or dietician before you include fennel in your pregnancy diet.
+It is always advisable to check with your doctor or dietician before you include fennel seeds in your pregnancy diet.

 Fennel Tea for Nausea During Pregnancy

 The Food and Drug Administration of the United States has not regulated the use of herbal teas, including fennel tea, during pregnancy.
 When we say that herbs and herbal tea blends are not regulated by the US Food and Drug Administration, it means that the herbs do not undergo the same level of scrutiny as over-the-counter and prescription drugs.
-Note that this does not mean that the FDA advises against consumption of herbal teas.
+Note that this does not mean that the FDA advises against the consumption of herbal teas.

 To be safe, you can have fennel tea once in a while when you are pregnant.
 However, you may want to check with your gynaecologist before you do so.

 If you are looking for a way to incorporate it into your diet, you may consider making a cup of fennel tea.
 Here is how you can brew yourself a cup of fennel tea:

 - The chief ingredients for making the tea are water, crushed fennel seeds, jaggery syrup or honey.

 - Take approximately one teaspoon of fennel seeds and then, crush or powder the seeds with the help of a blender.